-- 1. Challenging State Academic Standards and Assessments (ESEA section 1111(b)(1) and (2) and 34 CFR §§ 200.1-200.8.) - 2.
-Eighth Grade Math Exception (ESEA section 1111(b)(2)(C) and 34 CFR § 200.5(b)(4)): - Does the State administer an end-of-course mathematics assessment to meet the requirements under section 1111(b)(2)(B)(v)(I)(bb) of the ESEA? ☑ Yes ☑ No - ii.
-If a State responds "yes" to question 2(i), does the State wish to exempt an eighth-grade student who takes the high school mathematics course associated with the end-of-course assessment from the mathematics assessment typically administered in eighth grade under section 1111(b)(2)(B)(v)(I)(aa) of the ESEA and ensure that: - a.
-The student instead takes the end-of-course mathematics assessment the State administers to high school students under section 1111(b)(2)(B)(v)(I)(bb) of the ESEA; - b.
-The student's performance on the high school assessment is used in the year in which the student takes the assessment for purposes of measuring academic achievement under section 1111(c)(4)(B)(i) of the ESEA and participation in assessments under section 1111(c)(4)(E) of the ESEA; - c.
-In high school: - 1.
-The student takes a State-administered end-of-course assessment or nationally recognized high school academic assessment as defined in 34 CFR § 200.3(d) in mathematics that is more advanced than the assessment the State administers under section 1111(b)(2)(B)(v)(I)(bb) of the ESEA; - 2.The State provides for appropriate accommodations consistent with 34 CFR § 200.6(b) and (f); and - 3.
-The student's performance on the more advanced mathematics assessment is used for purposes of measuring academic achievement under section 1111(c)(4)(B)(i) of the ESEA and participation in assessments under section 1111(c)(4)(E) of the ESEA. -  Yes - 🗆 No iii.
-If a State responds "yes" to question 2(ii), consistent with 34 CFR § 200.5(b)(4), describe, with regard to this exception, its strategies to provide all students in the State the opportunity to be prepared for and to take advanced mathematics coursework in middle school.
+Math Exception (ESEA section 1111(b)(2)(C) and 34 CFR § i. meet t the State administer an end-of-course mathematics assessment to the requirements under section 1111(b)(2)(B)(v)(I)(bb) of the ESEA?
+Yes No ii. eighth associ assess ate responds "yes" to question 2(i), does the State wish to exempt an -grade student who takes the high school mathematics course ated with the end-of-course assessment from the mathematics ment typically administered in eighth grade under section $D(2)(B)(v)(I)(aa)$ of the ESEA and ensure that: The student instead takes the end-of-course mathematics assessment the State administers to high school students under section $1111(b)(2)(B)(v)(I)(bb)$ of the ESEA; The student's performance on the high school assessment is used in the year in which the student takes the assessment for purposes of measuring academic achievement under section $1111(c)(4)(B)(i)$ of the ESEA and participation in assessments under section $1111(c)(4)(E)$ of the ESEA; In high school: The student takes a State-administered end-of-course assessment or nationally recognized high school academic assessment as defined in 34 CFR § 200.3(d) in mathematics that is more advanced than the assessment the State administers under section 1111(b)(2)(B)(v)(I)(bb) of the ESEA; The State provides for appropriate accommodations consistent with 34 CFR § 200.6(b) and (f); and The student's performance on the more advanced mathematics assessment is used for purposes of measuring academic achievement under section 1111(c)(4)(B)(i) of the ESEA and participation in assessments under section 1111(c)(4)(E) of the ESEA.